-A complete application consists of the application form, three letters of recommendation, the application fee, official transcripts of previous academic work, personal statement or essay, writing sample, GRE scores and, for most international students, TOEFL scores.
+A complete application consists of the application form, three letters of recommendation, the application fee, official transcripts of previous academic work, personal statement or essay, writing sample, and, for most international students, TOEFL scores.
+As of Fall 2019 we no longer consider GRE scores for the application.
 These materials are sent to the Graduate Admissions Office, which forwards them to the Anthropology Department.
 Detailed procedures and instructions accompany the application forms.

 Before you begin the admissions process, you should read the information below and also check the ADMISSIONS -- Frequently Asked Questions (FAQs) page .

 For general questions concerning graduate admissions at Rutgers, or for other information, contact the office of Graduate Admissions:

 The deadline to be considered for fall term admission is January 9th for the Ph.D. program and March 15th for the M.A. program.
 These deadlines may change, so we encourage you to review them in the online application procedure.

 As of Fall 2019, the Graduate Program in Anthropology no longer requires or will consider the Graduate Record Examination (GRE) as part of the application.